-The intellectual property underlying our INOpulse product candidates is exclusively licensed from Ikaria.
+The intellectual property underlying INOpulse is exclusively licensed from Ikaria.
 If Ikaria terminates the license agreement, or fails to prosecute, maintain or enforce the underlying patents, our business will be materially harmed.

-We have licensed the intellectual property underlying our INOpulse product candidates from Ikaria.
+We have licensed the intellectual property underlying INOpulse from Ikaria.
 Despite our best efforts, Ikaria may conclude that we have breached a material term of the license agreement and, as a result, seek to terminate the agreement.
-In the event the license agreement is terminated, we will lose our ability to market our INOpulse product candidates, and, upon Ikaria's written request, we will be required to transfer any regulatory approvals that we have obtained for our INOpulse product candidates to Ikaria.
+In the event the license agreement is terminated, we will lose our ability to market INOpulse, and, upon Ikaria's written request, we will be required to transfer any regulatory approvals that we have obtained for INOpulse to Ikaria.